Table Array in Excel (Create, Use and Fix Issues)

 You can create lookup value must be equal or greater than smallest value to solve VLOOKUP with table array is not working in Excel.
 If the lookup value is smaller than the table array, it will return a #N/A error.

-Suppose we have a dataset where we have multiple products with Product Code and Price.
+The sample dataset below have multiple products with Product Code and Price.

 Sample dataset for lookup value must be equal or greater than smallest value

-• Now if we lookup a value using the VLOOKUP function.
+• If we lookup a value using the VLOOKUP

-• We will find a #N/A error as the lookup value is smaller than the values in the table array.
+• The #N/A error message will appear, as the lookup value is smaller than the values in the table array.

 Formula of VLOOKUP function with #N/A error as the lookup value is smaller than the values in the table array

-• To solve this, if we use a lookup value equal to or greater than the table array value then we will get the exact output we are looking for approximate match.
+• To solve this, use a lookup value equal to or greater than the table array value.

 =VLOOKUP(B17,C5:D14,2,TRUE)